 One of the most effective ways of using macro natural designs is to look for designs themselves.
 Nature is full of various shapes and patterns that you can use to create a great photograph.
 One design is great, but when you see the same thing repeating multiple times in a small scene, it’s usually worth shooting.
 Repetition has the ability to grab people’s attention almost to the effect of being hypnotized by a spinning wheel.

 When you are photographing similar shapes and designs in a repeating pattern, try to compose a photograph that includes the idea of repetition but not so far back that you get space on the edges or corners of your frame.
 This technique works really well with desert plants, mosses, succulents, and leaves.

 This usually works best when you find pairs of objects or groups of three.
-Now, this doesn’t limit you to only using two or three subjects in your photo.
+Now, this doesn’t limit you to only using two or three subjects in your macro photo.
 Instead, it can expand your creativity by including multiple pairs of subjects into the same frame.
-It’s pretty typical to see a flower blooming on a cactus (and macro shots of those flowers can be nice to look at), but your photograph improves drastically when you find multiple pairs of the same kind of flower that are blooming in multiple pairs that make a group.
+It’s pretty typical to see a flower blooming on a cactus (and macro shots of those flowers can be nice to look at), but your photography composition improves drastically when you find multiple pairs of the same kind of flower that are blooming in multiple pairs that make a group.

 Search For Rich Color and Contrast

 Vibrant colors in nature have the ability to capture people’s attention.
 Think about a deep, rich blue sky or a mountainside of peak fall foliage glowing with yellows, oranges, and reds.
 Some of the most beautiful landscape scenes consist of amazing color.